Honest comparison

 Rapture vs SubmitHub vs Groover vs Playlist Push

 An honest side-by-side of the four major Spotify playlist submission services.
 We're one of them, so read with that in mind — but the data below is researchable on each service's own pricing page.
-Updated April 2026.
+Updated May 2026.

 Rapture Records SubmitHub Groover Playlist Push